 - New Super Mario Bros.
 (New Chāojí Mario Xiōngdì)

-Regular DS systems have a language option in all firmware. iQue DS replaced Japanese with Chinese, while the Korean DS replaced Italian with Korean.
+Regular DS systems have a language option in all firmware.
+The iQue DS replaced Japanese with Chinese, while the Korean DS replaced Italian with Korean.

-Also, aside from some early Nintendo DS releases (like Project Rub, Sonic Rush, and The Rub Rabbits), many Japanese games that are localized to the US or Europe have their Japanese language option unavailable, even when setting the firmware to Japanese.
+Also, aside from some early DS releases (like Project Rub, Sonic Rush, and The Rub Rabbits), many Japanese games that were localized to the US or Europe have their Japanese language option unavailable, even when setting the firmware to Japanese.
 Likewise, US versions often dummy out in a similar fashion any languages other than English (and sometimes French and Spanish), and Japanese games that already have an English script (like Kousoku Card Battle: Card Hero) only have the Japanese language option available.